Chuka-J-Uzo/NoSQL_GUI_Project_IUBH/README.md

-### About the Application
+## About this Application

 This app is a solution for a small apparel retail store that needs to update prices of displayed items in response to the highly competitive pricing environment in its neighborhood.

-MongoDB is the choice for this application because it is a highly scalable, document-oriented NoSQL database that can handle a large volume of data and provides flexible data modeling.
+`MongoDB` is the choice for this application because it is a highly scalable, document-oriented NoSQL database that can handle a large volume of data and provides flexible data modeling.
 It also allows for easy integration with other technologies, making it an ideal choice for modern web applications.

-For quick data modelling and alterations to our database, we chose MongoDB-Compass.
-MongoDB-Compass is a GUI tool that provides a visual interface for managing and interacting with MongoDB databases, making it easier for users to navigate and work with the data.
+For quick data modelling and alterations to our database, we chose `MongoDB-Compass`. `MongoDB-Compass` is a GUI tool that provides a visual interface for managing and interacting with `MongoDB` databases, making it easier for users to navigate and work with the data.

 We have also run this database on Docker in consideration of its advantages.
-Running MongoDB in a Docker container allows for easy deployment and management of the database, as well as providing a consistent and reproducible environment for the application.
+Running `MongoDB` in a Docker container allows for easy deployment and management of the database, as well as providing a consistent and reproducible environment for the application.
 Containerization allows for better resource management and easier "horizontal" scaling of the application as the business grows.

 The use of containerization also provides benefits such as improved portability, version control, and isolation, making it easier to maintain and deploy the application across different environments.

-Using MongoDB, MongoDB Compass, and Docker provides a modern and scalable solution for the apparel retail store's pricing update needs.
+Using `MongoDB`, `MongoDB Compass`, and Docker provides a modern and scalable solution for the apparel retail store's pricing update needs.

-# MongoDB document databases provide high availability and easy scalability.
+`MongoDB` document databases provide high availability and easy scalability.

+### Our device Details

-Our python version is '''3.10.6'''
+Our python version is `3.10.6`

-Operating system is 'Ubuntu 22.04 LTS'
+Operating system is `Ubuntu 22.04 LTS`

+### Files contained in our App directory

+`main.py`: This is the main file for your Flask application.
+It contains the code for defining our Flask routes and handling HTTP requests and responses.

+`README.md`: This is a markdown file that provides documentation and instructions on how to use the application.

+`templates/`: This is a directory that contains the HTML templates for this application.

+`docker-compose.yml`: This is a YAML config file that defines the MongoDB database container that should be run in our Docker environment.

+`queries.md`: This is a markdown file that contains sample queries that can be run on our MongoDB database.

+`requirements.txt`: This is a file that lists the Python packages that are required for our application to run.
+It contains some dependencies that pymongo requires to run.
+## How to Use this Application:

 ### Install python client API for Mongo as well as Flask API
 	pip install pymongo